bn-l/blog/content/posts/Pythons-import-system.md

 ### 2. Cache check

-After converting the path from relative to absolute (if necessary) python will first look if the module is already imported by checking the already imported module cache[^1].
+After converting the path from relative to absolute (if necessary) python will check if the module is already imported by looking at the already imported module cache[^1].
 If it's there, it does nothing.

 ### 3. Lookup list of paths

-If not in the cache it will try to find the module by prepending various paths to the import path to find the module.
+If not in the cache it will try to find the module by prepending various paths to the import path.
 E.g. for `import somepackage.subpackage.somecode` it will add the path `C:\Python311\Lib\` and check if the folder `C:\Python311\Lib\somepackage\subpackage` exists and whether a folder `somecode\` or a file `somecode.py` is in it.
 If not it will keep searching by trying other paths.
 It's really that basic.

 This list of paths it checks can be seen if you run this command: `import sys` then `print(sys.path)`[^2].
 For me on windows the output is: